Our Services

 Frozen shoulder (adhesive capsulitis) can make the simple act of getting dressed feel like an uphill battle.
 Stiffness, pain, and limited range of motion often leave you struggling with shirt sleeves, bra straps, and coat zippers.
 Fortunately, combining targeted exercises, adaptive techniques, and emerging treatments—like red light therapy—can help restore shoulder mobility and ease dressing.

-If you suspect you have frozen shoulder, you can quickly assess your symptoms with Ubie's free AI-powered Adhesive Capsulitis symptom checker to get personalized insights and guidance on your next steps.
+If you're experiencing shoulder pain and stiffness that's interfering with daily activities like getting dressed, take Ubie's free AI-powered symptom checker now to get personalized insights about your condition and guidance on your next steps.

 Red light therapy (RLT), also called photobiomodulation, uses low-level red or near-infrared light to penetrate skin and tissue.
 It's believed to: